clareaulab/Protein-RNA_modeling/README.md

 Directory: Protein-RNA_modeling/Create_Rotamer_Library/
 This section shows how to:
-build chemically accurate models of ncAAs, prepare .sdf/.sif inputs for Rosetta, generate .params files and rotamer libraries, and integrate the new residues into Rosetta’s polymer machinery.
+build models of ncAAs,
+prepare .sdf/.sif inputs for Rosetta, generate .params files and rotamer libraries, and integrate the new residues into Rosetta.
 These steps enable incorporation of MGO-modified amino acids (e.g., MGH) or any other custom residue into Rosetta simulations.

  2. RNA–Protein Binding Simulations Using rnp-ddg